 - Directional Lines

-There is no doubt that Brockman was impressed with Graves’ earlier work; her own book was published within 15 years of his, in response to demand.
+There is no doubt that Brockman was impressed with Graves’ earlier work.
+Her own book was published within 15 years of his, in response to demand.
 I can only imagine what her students at FIT (Fashion Institute of Technology, New York) must have thought at the time!
 Here is Brockman’s interpretation of rhythm as applied to fashion design:

 Rhythm in design results from lines or masses that act as accents, because they are repeated in an orderly, predictable pattern. … Rhythm is of two types: uniform rhythm, with beats of equal intensity that are repeated often enough to form a distinctive pattern; and diminishing rhythm, with beats of successively weakened intensity.